Appendix C - Derivable Traits

 Serde provides trait implementations for serialize and deserialize functions for data structures defined in your crate.
 It allows you to transform your structure into an array (or the opposite).

 Serialization is a process of transforming data structures into a format that can be easily stored or transmitted.
 Let's say you are running a program and would like to persist its state to be able to resume it later.
-To do this, you could take each of the objects your program is using and save information about them, for example in a file.
-This exactly is a simplified version of serialization.
-Now if you want to resume your program with this saved state, you would perform deserialization which means you would load the state of the objects from some source.
+To do this, you could take each of the objects your program is using and save their information, for example in a file.
+This is a simplified version of serialization.
+Now if you want to resume your program with this saved state, you would perform deserialization, which means loading the state of the objects from the saved source.

 For example: